Posted on Friday 17 September 2021

 Lockdowns are lifting and kids are back in classrooms, but the pandemic is far from over.
 Without a doubt, one of the biggest impacts of COVID-19 is the economic impact of the virus.
 Everyone has been financially impacted in some way, whether through unemployment, decreased income, or simply the fact that goods and services are harder to get.

 Not only are goods and services limited, but they’re also significantly more expensive, too.
 You may have noticed that your grocery bills are steadily becoming higher, and you’re not alone.
+Even seniors are applying for pension loans, left and right.

 The entire continent is facing supply chain difficulties, and increases in inflation certainly don’t make it easier.
 That’s why bacon, whole milk, eggs, ground coffee, and bananas are all significantly more expensive this year than they were last year.